cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 truncate -s +50G /opt/luks-btrfs-volume.img
 ```

-This command increases the file size by 50 GB without occupying that space on disk immediately.
+This command enlarges the file size by 50 GB without immediately consuming additional disk space.
-Actual disk usage only grows as data is written.
+Real disk usage will only grow as data is added.

 After enlarging the raw file, you need to resize the LUKS container.
 If it isn't already open, do so with:
 ```bash
 cryptsetup open /opt/luks-btrfs-volume.img luks_btrfs_volume
 ```

-Then run the following command to let LUKS recognize the extra space:
+Let LUKS recognize the newly available space:
 ```bash
 cryptsetup resize luks_btrfs_volume
 ```

-Next, grow the `btrfs` filesystem to fill all available space.
-If it's mounted at `/mnt/luks_btrfs_volume`, run:
+If the filesystem is mounted at `/mnt/luks_btrfs_volume`, extend it to use all available space:
 ```bash
 btrfs filesystem resize max /mnt/luks_btrfs_volume
 ```

-To confirm the resize, use:
+Check that the filesystem size has updated:
 ```bash
 btrfs filesystem df /mnt/luks_btrfs_volume df -h /mnt/luks_btrfs_volume
 ```

+> If you're dealing with partitions on a physical disk instead of a sparse file, you may need to adjust the partition size first using tools like parted before resizing the LUKS container and btrfs filesystem.

-If you need more information have a look at: [Resize a Btrfs Filesystem](https://linuxhint.com/resize_a_btrfs_filesystem/).
+For more in-depth information, see [Resize a Btrfs Filesystem](https://linuxhint.com/resize_a_btrfs_filesystem/).

 ### Configure `/etc/crypttab` and `/etc/fstab` for Manual Mounting